muonTelescope/mppcInterface/readme.md

 There are three main sections to the hardware.
 High voltage generation and control, Analog front end, and digital logic conatined in the FPGA.

 ### Bias Voltage
-The MPPCs requre a bias of around 80V with very low ripple and high precision.
+The MPPCs requre a bias of around 80V (varies greatly by model) with very low ripple and high precision.
 The gain of the sensors varies with respect to the voltage put across them and even a deviation of 10mV has a significat impact on the gain.
 The gain is also a function of ambient temperature and the bias needs to be controlabe to within a mV to adjust the gain as temperature changes.

 [Gain vs Bias]
 [Gain Vs temp chart]